Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Apex spotting is one of the key component of building a robust MER system based on apex frames.
-Multiple apex frame spotting approaches were proposed to locate the apex frame in ME sequences for MER based on apex frames. \cite{patel2015spatiotemporal} computed the motion amplitude shifted over time based on optical flow to locate the onset, apex, and offset frames of MEs, while \cite{Li2015Towards,Quantifying2014,han2018cfd} exploited feature difference to detect MEs in long videos.
-However, the optical flow-based approaches requiblack complicated feature operation and the feature contrast-based methods ignoblack ME dynamic information \cite{li2018can}.
-Moreover, all above ME spotting methods estimated the facial change in the spatio-temporal domain.
-However, ME changes along the temporal dimension is not obvious, due to the low intensity and short duration characteristics of MEs.
-Thus, it is tough to detect the apex frame in spatio-temporal domain.
-Instead, Li et al. \cite{li2018can} located the apex frame through exploring the information in frequency domain which clearly describes the rate of change.
+Apex spotting is one of the key components for building a robust MER system based on apex frames.
+Patel~\etal~\cite{patel2015spatiotemporal} computed the motion amplitude of optical flow shifted over time to locate the onset, apex, and offset frames of MEs, while other works \cite{Li2015Towards,han2018cfd} exploited feature differences to detect MEs in long videos.
+However, optical flow-based approaches required complicated feature operation and the feature contrast-based methods ignored ME dynamic information.
+Different from above methods estimating the facial change in the spatio-temporal domain, Li~\etal~\cite{li2018can} proposed to locate the apex frame in rapid ME clips through exploring the information in the frequency domain which clearly describes the rate of change.
 Furthermore, SMEConvNet \cite{zhang2018smeconvnet} firstly adopted CNN for ME spotting and a feature matrix processing was proposed for locating the apex frame in long videos.
 Following SMEConvNet, various CNN-based ME spotting methods \cite{tran2021micro,pan2020local} were proposed.
 In general, the performance of CNN-based spotting method is limited because of the small-scale ME datasets and mixed macro- and micro-expressions clips in long videos.
-Further studies on CNN-based spotting method are requiblack in the future.
+Further studies on reliable spotting methods are required in the future.

-\subsection{Dynamic image sequence}
+\subsubsection{Dynamic image sequence}

-As the facial movements are subtle in spatial domain, while changes fast in temporal domain, the temporal dynamics that reside along the video sequences are found to be essential in improving the performance of MER.
-In this section, we will describe the various dynamic inputs.
+As the facial movements are subtle in the spatial domain, while change fast in the temporal domain, the temporal dynamics along the video sequences are essential in improving the MER performance.
+In this subsection, we describe the various dynamic inputs.